Table of Contents

 When your home energy usage peaks in the summer and winter, you could be surprised by a higher energy bill — and might have to scramble to cover the cost.
 Signing up for budget billing with your utility providers can eliminate these unexpected cost surges and make it easier for you to plan your monthly expenses.

-Budget billing is an alternative, optional payment program for utilities like gas and electric.
+Budget billing is an alternative, optional payment program for utilities like gas and electricity.
 By opting into budget billing, you will pay the same predictable amount each billing cycle, regardless of how much or how little energy you actually used.

-With budget billing, you can avoid the roller coaster-like highs and lows of utility billing — where costs skyrocket during sweltering summers and frigid winters.
+With budget billing, you can avoid the roller coaster-like highs and lows of utility billing — where costs can skyrocket during sweltering summers and frigid winters.
 For many, this makes building a monthly budget much easier.

 How Does Budget Billing Work?